mykeln/teslaprep/model_y_checklist.md

 1. [ ] Check center console cover slide operation and middle/rear compartment lights
 1. [ ] Check glovebox opening and closing functions (and lighting)
 1. [ ] Check seat all position controls
-1. [ ] Check that both front sets don't squeak when moving (check all directions of motion)
+1. [ ] Check that both front seats don't squeak when moving (check all directions of motion)
 1. [ ] Check driver and passenger footwell lighting
 1. [ ] Check steering wheel control lights (they may need to be enabled in Driver settings)
 1. [ ] Test connectivity of wireless phone charger